OctopusDeploy/blog/blog/2023-07/what-is-multi-tenancy/index.md

 This is where organizations, like big enterprises, serve customers worldwide.

-Worldwide or regional support usually means accountings for regional differences, whether that's region-specific:
+Worldwide or regional support usually means accounting for regional differences.
+That includes region-specific:

 - Content
 - Languages